-Recognising that our employees are our most valuable resource, Baker Tech strives to provide an all-inclusive and diverse and holistic work environment where all our employees are given an equal opportunity to succeed.
+At Baker Tech, we strive to provide an all-inclusive and diverse and holistic work environment where all our employees are given an equal opportunity to succeed.
 Lifelong learning, training and development programmes are made accessible across our workforce.
-The objectives of these training and development programmes are several-fold; to enable our employees to perform their roles from a regulatory perspective, to enhance their capabilities and performance, to develop additional skills for career advancement and to increase technical and sector know-how to become more effective and knowledgeable.
+The objectives of these training and development programmes are several-fold; to enable our employees to perform their roles from a regulatory perspective, to enhance their capabilities and performance, to develop additional skills for career advancement and to increase technical and sector knowhow to become more effective and knowledgeable.
 Employees are encouraged to attend both internal and external training programmes which empowers them to undertake different challenges and provides them with opportunities for career advancements.